 I am blessed to serve as the principal of Hope School since fall 2010.
 I am a people person and appreciate the supportive relationships we form at Hope between students, families, and staff, which are crucial to helping each student reach their potential as a learner and also as a member of society.
 I am a lifetime learner, completing a master’s degree in Educational Leadership from Seattle Pacific University in June 2019 to compliment a master’s degree in Teaching also from SPU, and a bachelor’s degree in Business from the University of Washington.
 I have been married to my wonderful husband Scott since 1994.
 We have four sons who all graduated from Hope, with two currently in college and two who have graduated college.
 I love traveling, reading (particularly science fiction and young adult literature), and playing board games, particularly with family and friends.
 Along with our boys, we also have two fun dogs, Jasmine and Hiro.

-I am thrilled to be joining the Hope Lutheran community this year as a preschool teacher.
+I am thrilled to be a part of the Hope Lutheran community as office manager.
 I have found it to be a very warm and welcoming environment.
 Preschoolers are so energetic and fun!
-It is my hope to nurture and equip them with a joy of learning, curiosity, and an exuberance for life!
 I grew up in the PNW and attended Washington State University, where I studied Child & Family Studies, with an emphasis in Child Development.
 I spent 10 years as a preschool teacher at Childhaven, a therapeutic child care center for young children who have experienced trauma.
 When we had our own two children, I came home to raise them.
 Our children attended preschool at Hope, and then were homeschooled until high school.
-Our daughter is now off at college, and our son attends Seattle Lutheran HS.
+Our daughter has graduated college, and our son attends Washington State University.
 Throughout the homeschooling years, I worked as a preschool teacher, a reading specialist, a homeschool teacher, and was actively involved in our kid’s activities.
 I have been married to my wonderful husband for 23 years.
 We enjoy traveling (anywhere & everywhere!), barbequing with friends, adventures with our kids, and daily walks along Alki Beach.

 Hello!
 I have been a member of Hope Lutheran Church since 1994 and was also a parent at Hope Lutheran School from 1994 to 2003.
 After my children attended Hope and Seattle Lutheran, they graduated from WSU—go Cougs—and both are enjoying successful jobs and careers.
 My experience as a parent, combined with my previous work in business customer service with Bank of America, has given me the tools I need to understand and perform my tasks as your tuition billing contact.
 When I’m not working I enjoy walks with my husband and our dog Callie.
 I also love spending time with my family, which now includes 5 grandchildren, and time at our vacation home in Eastern Washington.